Know someone who loves bollards? And washing-up? Have we got the perfect gift for you!

 You might also consider using it as a cloth for polishing bollards.
 London's posts get pretty grimy in the winter weather.
 Do your bit for the cause by rubbing them clean with this customised cloth.

 I have a dishwasher.
 I seldom use a tea towel.
 What have you got for me?

 The tree of bollards is, in fact, also available in high-quality poster format.
 It looks good on the wall, but it's not as absorbent and is not recommended for bollard polishing.

-Get your bollard-tastic tea towel in time for Christmas by placing your order here.
+Get your bollard-tastic tea towel by placing your order here.